 AAUW, Cortland Chapter

-YWCA 2009-11, Board of Directors, Cortland (also member of the advocacy committee)
+YWCA 2009-11, Board of Directors, Cortland (member, advocacy committee)

-NYCLU, Syracuse Chapter of the ACLU (Board)
+NYCLU 2011-14, Syracuse Chapter of the ACLU (Board of Directors)

-Concerned Citizens for Sustainable Energy (founding member)
+Concerned Citizens for Sustainable Energy (founding member, 2011)

 CNY confab, Prison Education and Reform